StefanPfeiffer80/FASPA.github.io/README.md

 # FASPA - Fast Amplicon Sequence Processing and Analysis for MiSeq paired end sequence data

-If you have any questions, please write me at pfeiffer.stefan@gmx.at.
+If you have any questions, critics or suggestions, please write me at pfeiffer.stefan@gmx.at.
 FASPA is a workflow for analysing Illumina paired-end sequence data.
 FASPA is a collection of shell bash scripts, perl scripts and R scripts that apply state of the art programs used in sequence processing, USEARCH and VSEARCH.
-FASPA output files are directly in downstream analysis of the data using the popular phyloseq package in R, the Rhea script collection, or the QIIME software package.
+FASPA output files are directly in downstream analysis of the data using the phyloseq package in R, the Rhea script collection, or the QIIME software package.
 FASPA is distributed without warranty.
 For using FASPA scripts, please cite: Pfeiffer, S. (2018) FASPA - Fast Amplicon Sequence Processing and Analyses.
 DOI:kommt noch